 Users should enter a number of intervals that their analysis requires.
 Commonly, DPSCA experiments are sampled at a lower rate (1 sample/s).
 Not all sampling rates are allowed due to differences in hardware (WaveNow series vs. WaveDriver series, for example).

-These field settings within the Electrode Range group explicitly define the initial current and/or potential ranges used by the potentiostat during the experiment.
+These field settings within the Electrode Range group explicitly define the initial current range used by the potentiostat during the experiment.
 Additionally, a field for Autorange control for both potential and current appear on this tab.
 Autorange employs algorithms to adjust the current and potential ranges, as needed, to the most appropriate ranges available to match the measured signal(s).
 More information on autorange is available elsewhere on the knowledgebase.

 The experiment concludes with a relaxation period.